Minor Surgery Without Extractions

 Gentle rinsing with water or salt water is recommended.
 Occasionally a prescription rinse will be recommended.
 Smoking may impair healing of oral wounds.
 It is recommended that patients not smoke during the healing period.

-If any of the following should occur, contact us during the day at Northbrook Location Phone Number 847-272-9516, or during the evening or night call Northbrook Location Phone Number 847-272-9516 and ask the answering service to page the doctor on call.
+If any of the following should occur, contact us during the day at Northbrook Office Phone Number 847-272-9516, or during the evening or night call Northbrook Office Phone Number 847-272-9516 and ask the answering service to page the doctor on call.

 - Bleeding which cannot be controlled by biting firmly on gauze for 20 to 30 minutes.